 5. St. Petersburg, Florida

 Soft-sand beaches, too many excellent restaurants to count, and an art scene that rivals Europe?
-Yup, it’s all waiting for you on the west coast of Florida in this not-so-hidden-anymore gem of a city.
+Yup, it’s all waiting for you on the west coast of Florida in the not-so-hidden-anymore gem of a city called St. Petersburg.
 Oh, and it’ll still be 80 degrees.

 You probably won’t be able to camp right downtown, but there are plenty of options along the city’s stretch of beaches… and that’s what you’re really there for anyway, right?